francescolorenzetti/types-4-strapi/README.md

 }
 ```

-However, sometimes the same object is returned "flattened".
-This is the case, for instance, for the `/api/users` endpoint, which returns an array of objects with the following structure:
+However, for some even more inscrutable reason, sometimes the same object is returned "flattened", without an `attributes` object.
+This is the case, for instance, for the `/api/users` endpoint, which returns an array of Users with the following structure:

 ```
 {